 4. The following files can be used to create a DLL using Microsoft's Visual C++ Version 6 to be used on Microsoft Windows operating systems.
 The resulting xcallsample.dll contains all of the functions described in the preceding test1, test2, and test3 examples.
-When you have created the DLL, set up a TBRED_EXTERNAL Environment Variable as described earlier in this section test using the Thoroughbred Basic program from example 4 earlier in this section.
+When you have created the DLL, set up a TBRED\EXTERNAL Environment Variable, as described earlier in this section, and test using the Thoroughbred Basic program from Example 4 under How to use the XCALL directive, later in this manual.